 Medication side effects.
 Medications are one of the most common causes of increased fall risk and one of the easiest factors to change, according to falls in the elderly statistics from the National Council on Aging (NCOA).
-If your elderly loved one takes multiple medications — prescription or over-the-counter — keep a detailed list of all medicines, and confirm their safety with their primary doctor.
+If your elderly loved one takes multiple medications — prescription or over-the-counter — keep a detailed list of all medicines, and confirm their safety with a doctor.
 Opioids, blood pressure medications, medicines that lower blood sugar, and sedatives can increase the risk of falls in elderly adults.

 Blood pressure changes.
 Falls associated with fainting or light-headedness could be due to blood pressure changes.
 Measuring your aging relative’s blood pressure while they’re sitting and checking to see if it drops when they stand is a way to asses this risk.

 Vision and hearing loss.
 Even small changes in vision and hearing can affect stability.
-Regular visits to the eye doctor and audiologist may hep prevent falls.
+Regular visits to the eye doctor and audiologist may help with elderly fall prevention.

 Underlying medical conditions.
-Infections, diseases, and medical conditions can make seniors feel weak or off-balance, which may lead to falls.
+Infections, diseases, and other medical concerns can make seniors feel weak or off-balance, causing falls in elderly adults.
 Some conditions are easily treatable, while others are more severe.
 Diabetes can be rather debilitating in tandem with old age.
 Those who suffer from diabetes may be predisposed to foot and leg injuries or may not have as good of balance as they compensate for other health conditions.
 Wondering how to prevent falls in the elderly due to potential infections and diseases?
 Talk to your loved one’s doctor about any other symptoms to see if an underlying condition could be responsible for falls.

 Vitamin D deficiency.
 Low vitamin D levels can weaken bones and increase fall risks.
 Older adults who spend a lot of time indoors and don’t take regular supplements may be vulnerable.

-In addition to medical conditions, external variables can contribute to falls.
-Learn the hazards and pro tips to prevent them:
+In addition to medical conditions, risk factors in the home can contribute to falls.
+Learn the hazards and how to prevent falls in the elderly: